NVIDIA/NVFlare/nvflare/README.md

 ```
   pip install nvflare[core_opt]
 ```
-to install optional dependency for "core" module.
+to install optional dependency for core modules: the core module includes nvflare.fuel etc.

 * If you are interested in CONFIG package only